Chern-Simons-like formulation of 3D MMG-like massive gravity models: Lg MMG-like models

 To evaluate these expressions, the definitions of the elementary symmetric polynomials are used.
 The coefficients of the cubic equation \eqref{charpol} are then related to the power sums of its roots $u_k$ through Newton’s identities.
 By substituting these relations, one obtains explicit inequalities among the parameters $\rho$ and $\gamma$, which are presented below

 As can be seen in Figure \ref{parameter space}, there is no region in $\rho \gamma$-plane in which both the unitarity condition \eqref{unitarity} and the no-tachyon conditions \eqref{no-tachyon} hold.
 To check the no-ghost condition, we need to express the second-order Lagrangian in diagonal form.
-Starting from the Lagrangian:
+For starters, one can write

 and $\mathcal{K}$ and $\mathcal{P}$ are $5\times5$ coefficient matrices.
 The corresponding field equations are

 Consider the transformation $\mathbf{y}=S\mathbf{x}$.
 In terms of the new variables, the second-order Lagrangian becomes